YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

 The ``Pass::help()`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is the original way to provide help text, and as of this writing is still
-- call ``log()`` directly to print and format help text
+the most common.
+The ``log()`` function should be called directly to print and
-- arbitrary formatting is possible, though some recommendations for consistency
+format the help text, and each line should be limited to 80 (printed)
+characters.
+While it is possible to provide arbitrary formatting, it is
+preferred to follow the guidelines here to maintain consistency with other
-  and correct parsing during RST generation
+passes and to assist in correct parsing and formatting during RST generation

-  + see `Dumping command help to json`_ for details
+(i.e. these docs).

+The first line should always be a blank line, followed by the primary usage
+signature for the command.
+Each usage signature should be indented with 4
+spaces, and followed by a blank line.
+Each option or flag should start on a new
+line indented with 4 spaces, followed by a description of the option which is
+indented by a further 4 spaces, and then a blank line.
+Option descriptions
+typically start with lower case, and may forgo a trailing period (``.``).
+Where
+multiple options share a description the blank line between options should be
+omitted.

 The ``Pass::formatted_help()`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~